Radar Healthcare Digital Consent Icon

 Tags:

-Incident reporting is a fundamental aspect of health and social care organisations across the UK, serving as a vital tool for improving patient safety, care quality, and organisational learning.
+Incident reporting is a fundamental aspect of health and social care organisations across the UK, and is a vital tool for improving patient safety, care quality and organisational learning.

 2️⃣ Promoting a Culture of Transparency